-But it may soon be impossible to extract anything in Slite as the Supreme Land and Environmental Court of Sweden decided not to process the renewal of the mining permit, because of shortcomings in the company’s assessment about the impact of the activity on groundwater.
+But it may soon be impossible to extract anything in Slite as the Supreme Land and Environmental Court of Sweden decided not to process the renewal of the mining permit, because of shortcomings in the company’s assessment of the impact of the activity on groundwater.

 The right to extract cement expires on October 31 and was to be renewed for another 20 years, until 2041.
 But mining may stop on November 1.

 The mining permit challenged by environmentalists and the local government authority

 In 2020, the Court approved the permit but the original decision was challenged by the Swedish Environmental Protection Agency, the County Administrative Board of Gotland, the local government authority, and “a number of environmental organizations and private individuals“.

 The plaintiffs claim the activity disturbs the nearby 928 km2 (328 square miles) of groundwater and deteriorates the protected aquatic ecosystem.
 The Court then considered the environmental impact assessment made by Cementa insufficient to clear uncertainties on the consequences of the activity.
 As such, “encumbered with significant shortcomings“, the Supreme Land and Environmental Court felt not able to take a position and decided to reject Cementa’s application for a mining permit at Slite’s plant.